41north/besu-plugin-starter/README.md

 <h1 align="center">⚡ Besu Plugin Starter ⚡</h1>

-<p align="center">Kick-start your new Besu plugin at the speed of light!</p>
+<p align="center">Kick-start your next Besu plugin!</p>

 ## 💡 Introduction

 Do you want to create a [Besu plugin](https://besu.hyperledger.org/en/stable/Concepts/Plugins/) super fast?
-This template will help you to do so!
+This template will help get started!

-What includes:
+What is included:

-- It's mainly based for working with Kotlin but easily adaptable to use vanilla Java.
+- generate fat `JARs` to distribute the plugin with ease.
-- It allows you to generate fat `JARs` to distribute the plugin with ease.
+- easily check if all the various Besu dependencies are up to date.
-- It allows you to check if dependencies are up to date.
+- ensure a consistent coding style with auto-formatting.

-- It allows you to auto-format the code.
+Whilst this project is mainly geared towards Kotlin it can still be used with plain old Java.

 Bundled Gradle plugins: